getsops/sops/README.rst

 Encrypting binary files
 ~~~~~~~~~~~~~~~~~~~~~~~

-``sops`` primary use case is encrypting YAML and JSON configuration files, but it
+SOPS primary use case is encrypting YAML and JSON configuration files, but it
 also has the ability to manage binary files.
-When encrypting a binary, sops will
+When encrypting a binary, SOPS will
 read the data as bytes, encrypt it, store the encrypted base64 under
 ``tree['data']`` and write the result as JSON.